 (7) Program participant records.
-In addition to evidence of "homeless" status or "at-risk-of-homelessness" status, as applicable, the recipient or subrecipient must keep records for each program participant that document:
+In addition to evidence of "homeless" status or "at-risk-of-homelessness" status, as applicable, the recipient or requirement in § 578.91.

 (i) The services and assistance provided to that program participant, including evidence that the recipient or subrecipient has conducted an annual assessment of services for those program participants that remain in the program for more than a year and adjusted the service package accordingly, and including case management services as provided in § 578.37(a)(1)(ii)(F); and